 Centre for Stories is a vibrant, inclusive literary arts and cultural organisation.
 We use storytelling to inspire social cohesion and improve understanding of diverse communities.
 We matter because stories matter; and stories matter because people matter.
 Stories are the way we connect with each other and make a difference to the lives of the people closest to us.

-The Centre for Stories cultivates stories that inspire, spark empathy and challenge intolerance.
+Centre for Stories cultivates stories that inspire, spark empathy and challenge intolerance.
 Our focus is on empowering people whose experiences and perspectives are often marginalised.
-This includes refugees, migrants, people of colour, sexual minorities, the elderly, and people with disabilities.
+This includes people from refugee and migrant backgrounds, people of colour, older people, people living with disability, and people who identify as LGBTQIA+.
 We curate and present high quality stories from these groups and promote excellent craft, unique perspectives and artistic value.
 We are committed to developing storytelling for long-term community benefits.
 When disempowered people benefit, we all benefit.

 What We Do

 Our services are aimed at helping individuals and organisations tell stories that engage, inform and influence.
 The Centre provides a variety of services and amenities to people, community groups, government agencies and the corporate sector.
 These include:

 - Storytelling training

 - Print, online, audio and video storytelling production services